kjdlmv/GPIOControl/README.md

  Like that.

- There have a args, it's call "mode", it's String type, you can fill out "OUT" or "IN" at here.
+ There have a args, it's call "mode", it's byte[] type, you can fill out "OUT" or "IN" at here.
 ***
 ### 2.4.
 How to set value?
 ```Java